Privacy Statement

 • Auditors, insurers and professional advisers

 Our auditors are Crowe Clark Whitehill LLP St. Bridge’s House, 10 Salisbury Square, London, EC4Y 8EH.
 We have a number of business insurance policies in place and we may need to share personal data with the insurer, for example, in the event of a claim.
-We use other professional advisers, for example, law firms, as necessary to establish, exercise or defend our legal rights and obtain advice in connection with the running of our business.
-Personal data may be shared with these advisers as necessary in connection with the products and services they have been engaged to provide.
+We use other professional advisers, for example, law firms, as necessary to establish, exercise or defend legal claims and obtain advice in connection with the running of our business.
+Personal data may be shared with these advisers as necessary in connection with the products and services they have been engaged to provide to us.

-• Law enforcement or other government and regulatory agencies or to other third parties as required by, and in accordance with, applicable law or regulation
+• Law enforcement, other government and regulatory agencies and other third parties as required by, and in accordance with, applicable law or regulation

-Occasionally, we may receive requests from third parties with authority to obtain disclosure of personal data, such as to check that we are complying with applicable law and regulation, to investigate an alleged crime, to establish, exercise or defend legal rights.
-We will only fulfil requests for personal data where we are permitted to do so in accordance with applicable law or regulation.
+Occasionally, we may receive requests from third parties with authority to require and compel disclosure of personal data (for example to check that we are complying with applicable law and regulation, to investigate an alleged crime, or to establish, exercise or defend legal claims).
+We will only comply with such disclosure requests for personal data where we are permitted to do so in accordance with applicable law or regulation.
 Details of our regulators can be found in the following links for Guernsey or Jersey.

 Changes to this privacy statement